 About us - Irene School of Garden Design - The superior choice in landscape and garden design education.
 The Irene School of Garden Design has been actively presenting landscape and garden design courses, upholding industry standards since 2001.
 Our courses are tailored for individuals or groups, catering for the needs of our prospective students and the green industry.
-Courses range from introductory short courses for the enthusiast, or the new home owner, courses for installation and maintenance, to our renowned full-time and part-time courses that cover every aspect of the residential garden and landscape design industry.
+Courses range from introductory short courses for the enthusiast, or the new home owner, courses for installation and maintenance, to our internationally inspired new layout for full-time and part-time study options that covers every aspect of the design of spaces, the residential garden and landscape design industry.

 “Strength through diversity and by the Hand that guides us”